 - (1) Pursuant to the January 28, 2002 separation arrangement with Mr. Rohleder, 58,333 shares underlying options subsequently became exercisable (See "Employment Agreements and Arrangements/ Change in Control Agreement" above).
-Mr. van Wijk's employment terminated on May 25, 2001, prior to the vesting of any of his options. - (2) The above table does not include Mr. Crawford's beneficial ownership of a minority interest in ON Co-Investment Partners I, LP which owns a minority interest in TPG Semiconductor Holdings, LLC, an affiliate of TPG and an entity that TPG Advisors II, Inc. indirectly controls. - (3) The above table includes for Mr. Bonderman, but excludes for Messrs.
+Mr. van Wijk's employment terminated on May 25, 2001, prior to the vesting of any of his options. - (2) As of April 1, 2002, Mr. Madavi became our Executive Chairman and the Chairman of the Board.
+As of that date, he owned 50,000 shares of our common stock.
+Pursuant to his employment arrangement, 200,000 shares underlying options immediately vested. - (3) The above table does not include Mr. Crawford's beneficial ownership of a minority interest in ON Co-Investment Partners I, LP which owns a minority interest in TPG Semiconductor Holdings, LLC, an affiliate of TPG and an entity that TPG Advisors II, Inc. indirectly controls. - (4) The above table includes for Mr. Bonderman, but excludes for Messrs.
 Boyce, Chang and Marren, 160,460,426 shares beneficially owned by TPG Advisors II, Inc. consisting of (a) 124,999,433 shares common stock directly held by TPG Semiconductor Holdings LLC and (b) 35,460,993 shares of common stock that TPG ON Holdings LLC has the right to acquire upon conversion of Series A Preferred Stock, which excludes any additional shares after the original issuance of the Series A Preferred Stock that are or may become issuable as a result of accrued and unpaid dividends.
 (See "Principal Stockholders" above.)
 Each of Messrs.
 Bonderman, Boyce, Chang and Marren is a partner of TPG, and Mr. Bonderman is a director, executive officer and stockholder of TPG Advisors II, Inc. Each of Messrs.
 Bonderman, Boyce, Chang and Marren disclaims beneficial ownership of the shares beneficially owned by TPG Advisors II, Inc., except to the extent of his pecuniary interest therein.
-Shares owned by Mr. Boyce include 200,000 shares of common stock owned directly by him. - (4) The above table does not include any shares beneficially owned by TPG Advisors II, Inc., although Mr. Franke is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings, LLC, our majority stockholder, an equity partner with TPG in other investment entities, and a former President, CEO and Chairman of America West Holdings Corp., a company in which TPG has a controlling interest.
-Shares owned by Mr. Franke include 6,500 shares of common stock owned directly by him. - (5) These numbers include shares of common stock issuable upon exercise of options through May 3, 2002, and include shares of common stock as shares beneficially owned by TPG Advisors II, Inc. Mr. Bonderman disclaims beneficial ownership of such shares as described above.
+Shares owned by Mr. Boyce include 200,000 shares of common stock owned directly by him. - (5) The above table does not include any shares beneficially owned by TPG Advisors II, Inc., although Mr. Franke is the beneficial owner of a minority equity interest in TPG Semiconductor Holdings, LLC, our majority stockholder, an equity partner with TPG in other investment entities, and a former President, CEO and Chairman of America West Holdings Corp., a company in which TPG has a controlling interest.
+Shares owned by Mr. Franke include 6,500 shares of common stock owned directly by him. - (6) These numbers include shares of common stock issuable upon exercise of options through May 3, 2002, and include shares of common stock as shares beneficially owned by TPG Advisors II, Inc. Mr. Bonderman disclaims beneficial ownership of such shares as described above.